Century ride: Ride lengths

 Double century rides are usually scheduled near the summer solstice to take advantage of the longer daylight hours, and begin at or before dawn.

 The term Imperial century is sometimes used outside the United States and United Kingdom to indicate that 100 miles in imperial system is used instead of the implied 100 kilometers in metric system.

 The term Metric century is used inside the United States and United Kingdom to indicate that 100 kilometers (62.13 miles) is being ridden.

 A double metric is the shortest distance in randonneuring, long distance rides in multiples of 100k.
-Unlike centuries, riders in a randonneuring event, or brevet, pass through checkpoints on the route insuring that the entire route is being completed.
+Unlike centuries, riders in a randonneuring event, or brevet, pass through checkpoints on the route ensuring that the entire route is being completed.
 Amateur brevets are generally a test of endurance, rather than speed.
 Brevets also differ from centuries in being self-supported, riders either carrying or purchasing supplies along the route.

 Sponsorship

 A sanctioned century ride is organized and conducted under the rules and liability protection of a sanctioning organization, such as the League of American Bicyclists.
 Sanctioned rides typically have rest stops every 25 miles or so, where water, food and toilets are available for cyclists.
 On a supported century ride, the route is patrolled by a sag wagon to assist riders with bicycle maintenance, or provide transportation back to the starting line for those unable to ride the entire course.
 Sanctioned rides are almost always supported.